Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 Another important caveat: when forming implementation intentions, focus on what you will do … not what you won’t.
 Science shows this approach doesn’t work.

-Here’s a useful healthy habit formation tool developed by a team of researchers from the Health Behaviour Research Centre at University College London:
+Here’s a useful framework to developing a positive, healthy habit developed by a team of researchers from the Health Behaviour Research Centre at University College London:

 So you know about cues, routines, and rewards.
-You’ve seen how setting implementation intentions can help you shift those unhealthy habits faster.
+You’ve seen how setting implementation intentions can help you break those unhealthy habits faster.

 But there’s one more piece of the puzzle we haven’t talked about yet.
 And for many, this can be an important factor in creating sustainable behavior change.